MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 	To view all the enabled roles in Microsoft 365, enter the following command at the command prompt and then press Enter: <br/>

-		Get-MgDirectoryRole    <br/>
+		Get-MgDirectoryRole

 	**Note:** This command displays the roles that have been enabled thus far in Microsoft 365.
-If the Service Support Administrator role appeared in this list, you could proceed directly to step 13 to assign the role to Patti.
-However, since the Service Support Administrator is not included in this list of enabled roles, you must perform steps 8-12 to enable the role from its corresponding role template before you can assign Patti to the role in step 13.
+If the Service Support Administrator role appears in this list, you can proceed directly to step 13 to assign the role to Patti.
+However, if the Service Support Administrator is not included in this list of enabled roles, you must perform steps 8-12 to enable the role from its corresponding role template before you can assign Patti to the role in step 13.

-8. To enable a role in Microsoft Graph PowerShell, you must first locate its template to obtain the template's object ID.
+8. Since you're performing this step, the Service Support Administrator was not included in the prior list of enabled roles, which means you must enable the role from its template before you can assign it to Patti.
+To enable a role in Microsoft Graph PowerShell, you must first locate its template to obtain the template's object ID.
 You need to know the template's object ID to enable the role from the template.
 There's two ways in which you can view the role templates - you can either display the entire list of role templates, or you can display the template for a specific role.
 As a learning experience, you will perform both methods so that you can see the difference. <br/>

 	Let's start by displaying the complete list of role templates along with their object ID and display name.
 To do so, type in the following command and then press Enter: <br/>

-		Get-MgDirectoryRoleTemplate | Format-List Id, DisplayName   <br/>
+		Get-MgDirectoryRoleTemplate | Format-List Id, DisplayName

 	As you can see after having run this command, you must scroll through the list of role templates looking for the Service Support Administrator role.
 You can easily see how this can be tedious.
 As an alternative, run the following command to query for a specific role template - in this case, the "Service Support Administrator" role template: <br/>

  		Get-MgDirectoryRoleTemplate | ?
-DisplayName -eq "Service Support Administrator"   <br/>
+DisplayName -eq "Service Support Administrator"

 	After having run this command, you can see that it displays only the requested role template.
 Obviously, there may be times when displaying the entire list of role templates is necessary.
 But when you need to look up a single role template, running the second PowerShell command will be much more efficient than having to scroll through the entire list of templates.